ncp38/cs372-f24/projects/proj3/index.md

 <img src="bayesnet.png" width=500>

-We describe the conditional probability tables below, because they are a bit more complicated than what we’ve used before.
+We describe the conditional probability tables **(CPTs)** below, because they are a bit more complicated than what we’ve used before.
 In particular, while $$M1$$ and $$M2$$ are binary random variables (whether or not the monkey is detected given its current location), $$L$$, $$C$$, and $$S$$ are random variables whose values are are  _locations_  (ordered pairs), not booleans.